At ICFF 2011, via Pin-Up’s Felix Burrichter and Dwell’s Sam Grawe

 6. Seeing interior design whiz Ricky Clifton prance around in the showers at the Plaza Hotel’s Giorgetti-designed triplex penthouse.

-7. Spotting a tiny $250,000 Ken Price ceramic sculpture on the toilet at Jeanne Greenberg’s house during the launch of architect Rafael Vinoly’s new monograph.
+7. Spotting a tiny $250,000 Ken Price ceramic sculpture on the toilet at Jeanne Greenberg’s house during the launch of the new monography by architect Rafael Vinoly.

 8. The TIMO glasses wrapped in black latex strips made by Design House Stockholm.